What's in our Corona Virus Info section:

 HMRC have launched a new helpline to assist businesses and self-employed people who are concerned about paying their tax due to coronavirus.
 You can call 0800 0159 559 to discuss your circumstances and explore options.
 The helpline is open 8am-8pm Mon-Fri and 8am - 4pm Sat.

 Good Finance have an excellent COVID-19 Resource Hub to help charities and social enterprise navigate the problems posed by the outbreak.
-Published by Ian McLintock on LinkedIn, this is another very helpful and extensive list of sources of funding for charities and local projects.
+Charity Excellence also has a very helpful and extensive list of sources of funding for charities and local projects - currently there are 250 and counting, with more added every Monday.

 Oxford Bus Company is currently operating a reduced timetable, and from Sunday 29th March, only a base-level service will run, allowing key workers and those making essential journeys to travel.
 Concessionary pass holders can travel free of charge.
 Thames Travel timetables have also been cut down and will be reduced further from Monday 30th March.
 Also worth flagging up are Stagecoach's revised timetables, which are in operation from Monday 23rd March.
 The latest update on National Rail's response to the crisis is available here - around half the usual number of trains are running, in comparison to a normal weekday.